-This list of interesting facts about the Founding Fathers will rock your world.
-These are little-known tidbits about former Presidents of the United States and the group of men who created America with its founding documents.
-If you are looking for a list that features John Adams facts, George Washington fun facts, and loads of trivia about Alexander Hamilton, James Madison, Thomas Jefferson, Benjamin Franklin, and John Jay!
-These geniuses make up some great US history trivia that will shock your friends, because these facts probably weren't in your American History textbook.
+Get ready for the most fascinating things you never knew about the Founding Fathers.
+These little-known tidbits about former Presidents of the United States and the group of men who created America with its founding documents may change your view of the American Revolution completely.
+If you're looking for scandalous John Adams facts, George Washington fun facts, and loads of trivia about Alexander Hamilton, James Madison, Thomas Jefferson, Benjamin Franklin, and John Jay, this is the list for you.
+And these are all the facts left out of your U.S. history textbooks.

 Benjamin Franklin Invented Your Rocking Chair

-Benjamin Franklin Could Yell at You in Five Languages
+Benjamin Franklin Could Yell At You In Six Languages

 In more Ben Franklin news, America's oldest founding father was also a linguaphile.
 No, that doesn't mean anything dirty – it means he loved languages.
 In addition to English, Franklin spoke French, German, Italian, Spanish, and Latin.
 Now that's a good education.